instructor-ai/instructor/docs/prompting/zero_shot/style_prompting.md

 print(email.message)
 """
+Subject: Invitation to Business Meeting on July 15, 2024

-Dear Mr. Smith,
+Dear Mr. John Smith,

 I hope this message finds you well.
-I am writing to extend a formal invitation for you to attend a business meeting scheduled on July 15, 2024, at 10:00 AM.
+My name is Jane Doe, and I am writing to extend a cordial invitation to you for a business meeting scheduled on July 15, 2024, at 10:00 AM.
 The meeting will take place in Room 123.

-Your presence and insights would be highly valuable, and I sincerely hope you can join us.
+The purpose of this meeting is to discuss important developments and explore potential opportunities for collaboration.
+Your insights and expertise would be highly valuable, and we believe your participation will greatly contribute to the success of our endeavors.

+Kindly confirm your availability for this meeting at your earliest convenience.
+Should you have any questions or require further information, please do not hesitate to reach out.

 Thank you for considering this invitation.
-Please let me know if you have any questions or need further information.
+I look forward to your positive response.

 Best regards,
 Jane Doe